 Pre-Raphaelite paintings often addressed subjects of moral seriousness, whether pertaining to history, literature, religion, or modern society, which they saw as ripe for redemption.
 Hunt's The Awakening Conscience depicts a moment of salvation.
-A kept woman, on hearing the song her lover has been singing-legible in the painting as "Oft in the Stilly Night," a setting by Sir John Stevenson (1761-1833) of a poem by Thomas Moore (1779-1852) realizes her mistaken ways and rises from his lap, reminded of lost innocence by the sentimental lyrics.
+A kept woman, on hearing the song her lover has been singing-legible in the painting as "Oft in the Stilly Night," a setting by Sir John Stevenson (1761-1833) of a poem by Thomas Moore (1779-1852)-realizes her mistaken ways and rises from his lap, reminded of lost innocence by the sentimental lyrics.
 The fallen woman was a shocking subject, but it fascinated many painters, including Rossetti, who addressed the controversial theme in a poem-"The Blessed Damozel"-and a number of drawings.

-The part-songs and airs on today's program draw on Shakespeare and other popular Elizabethan writers, as well as Chaucer and Rossetti.
-William Morris (1834-1896), the English textile designer whose work is well represented in the exhibition, was a fervent socialist who set several of his political texts to popular tunes and bound them in a book, Chants for Socialists, which is also on display in the exhibition.
-A song from that collection, The March of Workers, is included in today's program.
+Claude Debussy set "The Blessed Damozel" to music in 1888, as a cantata for solo voices with the title La Damoiselle élue.
+The music and text evoke perfectly the feminine ideal present in many Pre-Raphaelite works.
+The ensuing part-songs and airs on tonight's program draw on Shakespeare and other popular Elizabethan writers, as well as Chaucer and Rossetti.
+William Morris (1834-1896), the English textile designer whose work is well represented in the exhibition, was a fervent socialist who set several of his socialist texts to popular tunes and bound them in a book, Chants for Socialists, which is also on display in the exhibition.
+The two Morris songs on this program demonstrate the diversity of tunes that he chose to carry his texts.

-Alfred Lord Tennyson's "The Lady of Shalott," a poem based loosely on Arthurian legends, was the inspiration for the eponymous song by Charles Bennett, a composer who was a voice teacher at the New England conservatory in the early twentieth century.
-William Holman Hunt's painting The Lady of Shalott, included in the exhibition, is suggestive of the famous character's unrestraint.
+The second half of the concert opens with excerpts from Alfred Lord Tennyson's "The Lady of Shalott," a poem based loosely on Arthurian legends, set to music by Charles Bennett, a composer who was a voice teacher at the New England conservatory in the early twentieth century.
+William Holman Hunt's The Lady of Shalott, included in the exhibition, is suggestive of the famous character's unrestraint.
 As described by Tennyson, the lady defied a curse that condemned her to live in isolation while weaving images of the outside world, which she was allowed to glimpse only through a mirror.

-The selections from Gilbert and Sullivan's operetta Patience demonstrate satirical wit as the male characters vie for the admiration of the ladies.
-With its mockery of the characters' emphasis on perfection, the operetta satirizes the Pre-Raphaelites moralistic philosophy.
+The selections from Gilbert and Sullivan's operetta Patience demonstrate the satirical wit written into the roles of the male characters, as they vie for the admiration of the ladies.
+With its mockery of the characters' emphasis on perfection, the operetta is a satire on the Pre-Raphaelites' moralistic philosophy.
 The aesthetic movement was so popular and easy to ridicule that satirizing it made Patience a box office success.
 The two poets in the story, Bunthorne and Grosvenor, are given to reciting their own verses aloud, principally to the admiration of a chorus of rapturous maidens.
 The poetry declaimed by Bunthorne is emphatic and obscure, strongly contrasted stylistically with Grosvenor's poetry, which is simple and pastoral.
 According to some authorities, Gilbert based his main characters on the poets Algernon Charles Swinburne and Dante Gabriel Rossetti.

-Program notes based on materials provided by Rosa Lamoreaux and Margaret Doyle, associate curator, department of exhibition programs, National Gallery of Art.
+Program notes based on materials provided by Rosa Lamoreaux and Margaret Doyle, associate curator, department of exhibition programs, National Gallery of Art